AbhishekGogna/KIBREED_public/README.md

 ```

 ## Example code 1: Genomic prediction for genotypic values averaged across environments
-project "generate_prediction_data" generates the files needed for genomic predictions.
+generate_prediction_data - Generates files for genomic predictions.
+Output stored in /proj/results.
     you need to run the files to generate the output, which is stored in /proj/results
-project "process_R_pred_data" processes the output and generates the figures.
+process_R_pred_data - Processes prediction output and generates figures.
-project "get_vars" shows how variances were calculated. it also generates corresponding figures.
+get_vars - Calculates variances and generates corresponding figures.

 ## Example code 2: Genomic prediction for genotypic values within environments
-project "generate_prediction_data" generates the files needed for genomic predictions.
+generate_prediction_data - Generates files for genomic predictions.
+Output stored in /proj/results.
     you need to run the files to generate the output, which is stored in /proj/results
-project "process_R_pred_data" Processes the output and generates the figures.
+process_R_pred_data - Processes prediction output and generates figures.

 ## License